Saudi, US firms to partner on northeast Syria energy project

 "We're very excited to be realising the visions of U.S. President Donald Trump and Syrian President Ahmed al-Sharaa, bringing the country forward from darkness to light," Bass said.

+Syrian Petroleum Company head Youssef Qeblawi did not respond to a request for comment.

 A spokesperson for Hunt declined to comment.
-Baker Hughes, ACWA Power and TAQA did not respond to emailed requests for comment.
-The three U.S.-based firms had signed an MOU with the Syrian state to develop a masterplan for the country's energy sector in July.
+Baker Hughes and TAQA did not respond to emailed requests for comment.
+The three U.S.-based firms had signed an MOU to develop a masterplan for the country's energy sector in July.

+Reuters had earlier reported that Saudi's Acwa would be a part of the project.

+While a representative of Acwa attended a meeting with representatives of other companies and the head of the Syrian Petroleum Company earlier in February at which the project was discussed, they are not planning to be part of the project itself, according to a person familiar with the matter.

 'ONE SYRIAN FLAG'